[amazon_auto_links id="280537"]

-Today in this article, we will talk about the damage to our environment just because of using these small plastic bags and how we can be aware of this.
-We will also talk about how we can reuse plastic that comes to our homes like plastic bags, cold drink bottles, etc. So just sit tight, try to understand the depth of the problem, and read the solutions too.
+Today, in this article, we will talk about the damage done to our environment by using these small plastic bags and how we can be aware of this.
+We will also discuss how we can reuse plastic that comes to our homes, like plastic bags, cold drink bottles, etc. So just sit tight, try to understand the depth of the problem, and read the solutions, too.

-1. How Can Plastic Grocery Bags Damage the Environment?
+1. How Do Plastic Grocery Bags Damage the Environment?

-Now, some people will say the government should ban everything made of plastic so no plastic pollution will be there.
-So let us tell you that in many countries plastic was banned but still the citizens of that countries were using plastic somehow.
+Now, some people will suggest the government should ban everything made of plastic to prevent plastic pollution.
+So let us tell you that in many countries, plastic was banned, but the citizens of those countries still use plastic somehow.

-Now, the question arises: how can we stop these toxic substances and prevent health risks?
+Eventually, the question arises: how can we stop these toxic substances and prevent health risks?
 The answer is by only spreading awareness.
-Let’s talk about some points about how it is damaging our environment and how we can stop it.
+Let’s talk about how it damages our environment and what can we do to prevent it.

 1.1.
 Plastic Bag Waste: A Growing Concern

-Even after knowing that it can harm our environment, it still becomes a consecutive part of our lives.
-Now a question just pops up: why is that happening?
-The answer is that it is so convenient for us to bring any in a plastic bag.
+Even after knowing it can harm our environment, it somehow becomes a consecutive part of our lives.
+Now, a question just pops up: What is the reason behind it?
+The simple answer is that it is very convenient for us to use a plastic bag.

-It’s just a small plastic bag, this phrase is destroying our environment.
-For this “It’s just a small bag” every year more than 380 million tons of plastic are generated in the world and remain intact.
-Where would that go?
+It’s just a small plastic bag; this phrase is destroying our environment.
+For this “It’s just a small bag,” more than 380 million tons of plastic are generated worldwide yearly, increasing continuously.
+Where does that go?
 It stays here right with us.
 It just doesn’t vanish.
 What happens to this amount of plastic in the world?

-Well, if this plastic debris doesn’t get disposed of properly, it can enter drainage systems and find its way into our rivers and oceans.
-Which also can contribute to the ever-growing problem of marine debris.
+Suppose this plastic debris is not disposed of properly.
+In that case, it can enter drainage systems and find its way into our rivers and oceans, contributing to the ever-growing problem of marine debris.

 1.2.
 Environmental Impact of Plastic Bag Waste

-Now, some of you might be wondering how plastic bags’ impact can cause such harm and damage and what material they are made of.
+Some might wonder how plastic bags’ impact can cause harm and damage and what material they are made of.
 Let’s also discuss that.

-In the making of plastic bags some toxic chemicals like petroleum products are used and they rely on fossil fuels for their production.
-If you wanna read more about petroleum products and fossil fuels, you can click here and read about them.
-It would help you to understand how dangerous low-density polyethylene can be.
+In the making of plastic bags, some toxic chemicals like petroleum products are used, and they rely on fossil fuels for their production.

-But here in short we would just say that these are non-renewable resources that can lead to detrimental effects on the environment.
-Some studies say that it can take more than 400 years for a bottle to get deposed.
-You might not know that but it also affects the climate change of our Earth.
+But here, in short, we would just say that these are non-renewable resources that can harm the environment.
+Some studies say that it can take more than 450 years for a bottle to get deposed.
+It also affects the climate change of our Earth.

 1.3 Harm to Wildlife and Marine Life